 Whether or not socializing makes part of your daily routine at work, the fact remains that it is also part of your job and one of the reasons why you are being paid for.
 Even though many would disagree with the fact, a cornerstone report proves that the ones putting more effort into establishing a healthy work environment are the ones producing a higher return on investment for their employer.
 It is recurrent that employees don’t know how to give feedback to managers, in fact, it’s simple?

 Further investigation on what component from socialization leads to a more productive workplace highlights the importance of constant feedback between co-workers.
-On-going feedback sets an honesty standard within the workplace, contributes for an higher team cohesion and motivation and utmost guide people to desired actions.
+On-going feedback sets an honesty standard within the workplace, contributes to higher team cohesion and motivation and utmost guide people to desired actions.

-Even though the importance of ongoing feedback is commonly recognized, you may be unsure on how to express it in your workplace and frightened about doing it with your manager.
-Therefore, this article is intended to guide you through the process of expressing your sincere opinion about the others and leveraging a positive outcome from doing it
+Even though the importance of ongoing feedback is commonly recognized, you may be unsure of how to express it in your workplace and frightened about doing it with your manager.
+Therefore, this article is intended to guide you through the process of expressing your sincere opinion about the others and leveraging a positive outcome from doing it.

 Why should I give Feedback to my boss?

 There are many articles on the web referring to the importance of managers giving positive feedback to their team but only a few talks about the importance of upward feedback.